-- History: trauma, acute onset of symptoms, immunodeficiency, malignancy - Physical examination: asymmetric cranial nerve findings, asymmetric motor responses (e.g., hemiparesis) - · Absence of an obvious toxic-metabolic etiology
+- History: trauma, acute onset of symptoms, immunodeficiency, malignancy - Physical examination: asymmetric cranial nerve findings, asymmetric motor responses (e.g., hemiparesis) - Absence of an obvious toxic-metabolic etiology

 Unless proven otherwise, coma is presumed to be structural in origin and should be immediately assessed with a non-contrast cranial CT since emergent neurosurgical management may be needed.
+Emergent CT angiography should be considered in any patient with an exam concerning for focal brainstem findings or suspected vertebrobasilar ischemia.